SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

   enabled: false
 ```

-> **NOTE** Fluent Bit must be disabled for OpenTelemetry Collector to be enabled, they are mutually exclusive.
+> **NOTE** Normally, Fluent Bit must be disabled for OpenTelemetry Collector to be enabled.
+This restriction can be lifted, see [here](#running-otelcol-and-fluent-bit-side-by-side).

 For metadata enrichment, it can be enabled by setting: